William H. Ferris

-William Henry Ferris (July 20, 1874 – 1941) was an author, minister, and scholar.
+William Henry Ferris (July 20, 1874 – August 23, 1941) was an American author, minister, and scholar.

 Early life

 He was born in New Haven, Connecticut, the son of David H. and Sarah Ann Jefferson Ferris.
 His grandparents were free at the time of his father's birth.
 His father joined the Union Army voluntarily at the age of 17.
 His mother's father escaped from captivity on plantation and later purchased the freedom of his wife and children.

 Education and career

-A graduate of Yale University (1895) with a BA, Ferris subsequently took on the role of writer and lecturer.
-He was a Harvard Divinity School student from 1897 to 1899, graduating Harvard with an MA in journalism in 1900.
+A graduate of Yale University (1895) with a BA degree, Ferris subsequently took on the role of writer and lecturer.
+He was a Harvard Divinity School student from 1897 to 1899, graduating from Harvard with an MA in journalism in 1900.
 After teaching at Tallahassee State College, Florida Baptist College (1900–01), he worked for a number of newspapers from 1902 to 1903.
 He continued teaching during the years 1903–1905 at Henderson Normal School and Kittrell College in North Carolina.
 Ferris became pastor of Christ Congregational Church from 1904 to 1905.
-In 1908 he wrote a book entitled "Typical Negro Traits".
-From 1910 to 1912 he was given charge of the "colored" missions of A.M.E.
-Zion Church of Lowell and Salem, Massachusetts as a lecturer at white churches.
+In 1908 he wrote a book entitled Typical Negro Traits.
+From 1910 to 1912, he was given charge of the "colored" missions of the A.M.E.
+Zion Church of Lowell and Salem, Massachusetts, as a lecturer at white churches.
 He went on to write The African Abroad; or his Evolution in Western Civilization: Tracing his development under Caucasian Milieus in 1913.

 Ferris held positions as Assistant President General of the UNIA-ACL and Associate Editor of the Negro World.